Key terms and concepts for intellectual property. Learn more on Academy by PatSnap.

 EPOEuropean Patent Office Find out more

-European Patent Organisation.
-An intergovernmental organisation comprising 38 member states.
+European Patent Organization.
+An intergovernmental organization comprising 38 member states.
 It was set up on 7 October 1977 as a result of the 1973 European Patent Convention (EPC) signed in Munich.
 It consists of two bodies, the European Patent Office (EPO) and the Administrative Council.

 European patent with unitary effect.
 More commonly referred to as Unitary Patent.